 Making Bush Cook-Up in Guyana!

 As children growing up in Guyana, my brother and I made many “bush cook-ups.”
 A bush cook-up is a variety of cook-up rice, that neighborhood children sneak off to make, often when they are left unattended by parents.
-I remember one such day when my mother went down to the city center to shop and left my brother and me at home with clear instructions not the leave the house.
+I remember one such day when my mother went down to the city center (went to town) to shop and left my brother and I at home with clear instructions not the leave the house.
 We thought it was the perfect opportunity to have a “bush cook.”

 We quickly called our neighborhood friends and instructed them to bring one ingredient each for the cook-up rice.
 Together with a “little bit of this and a dash of that” and my mom’s best pot we made the most delicious cook-up rice over a wood-fueled flame in our backyard.